Tuesday, 19 November, 2024

 The exodus (popularly called Japa or brain drain) of middle-class and highly skilled Nigerians which has been occurring in waves since the late 1980s to early 1990s is now becoming alarming every passing day.

 This same trend has become prevalent among students and graduates alike.
-Recently, The PUNCH reported that 128,770 Nigerian students move to UK in seven years.
+Recently, The PUNCH reported that 128,770 Nigerian students moved to the UK in seven years.

-In a video interview conducted by our Correspondent, he spoke to students at the University of Ibadan on their intention to travel out of the country or stay back after their graduation and the motivation for their intention.
+In a video interview conducted by our Correspondent, he spoke to students at the University of Ibadan about their intention to travel out of the country or stay back after graduation and the motivation for their intention.

 ALSO READ